beast-lang/beast-dragon/README.md

 ## Progress

-* Compiler: Currently under intensive development, some very basic functionality working right now (compiles to C++)
+* Compiler: The compiler now works as a proof-of-concept.
+It has some core functionality working, but not really anything you could write your programs with.
+  * __Development is paused for now__ (I have finished my job for a bachelor's thesis and I will probably have time to return to this project in first half of 2019).
+Feel free to write me about anything project related.
   * See test/tests for working code examples
 * Std library: Nothing at all
 * Language reference: Nothing much